TheOnlyZac/sly1/README.md

 #### Has this ever been done before?

-This is one of the first large-scale PS2 decompilation projects.
-We take inspiration from other projects like the [Super Mario 64 decomp](https://github.com/n64decomp/sm64) for the N64 and the [Breath of the Wild decomp](https://github.com/zeldaret/botw) for the Wii U (the latter being more similar in scope to this project).
-There is also a Jak & Daxter decomp/PC port called [OpenGOAL](https://github.com/open-goal/jak-project), though that game is written in 98% GOAL language rather than C/C++.
+This is one of the first major PS2 decompilations.
+We take inspiration from other decomp projects such as the [Super Mario 64 decomp](https://github.com/n64decomp/sm64) for the N64 and the [Breath of the Wild decomp](https://github.com/zeldaret/botw) for the Wii U (the latter being more similar in scope to this project).
+There is a Jak & Daxter decomp/PC port called [OpenGOAL](https://github.com/open-goal/jak-project), though that game is written in 98% GOAL language rather than C/C++.

 #### Is this a matching decomp?

 Most of the decompiled code is not yet matching.
 We are actively researching the PS2 compiler and working to come up with with a process for function matching.
+If you would like to help, please join our [Discord server](https://discord.gg/gh5xwfj) and head to `#sly-research`.

 #### How can I help?

-If you would like to contribute but have no idea where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and read [CONTRIBUTING.md](/CONTRIBUTING.MD) for some resources and advice to get started!
+If you want to contribute but have no idea where to start, check out [CONTRIBUTING.md](/CONTRIBUTING.MD) and feel free to [join our discord server](https://discord.gg/gh5xwfj) if you have any questions!

 ## Star History